JuliaPlots/MakieGallery.jl/docs/src/basic-tutorials.md

 ```

 ## Getting the latest version of Makie
-Run the following commands in the package manager:
+Run the following commands in the package manager, this is required if you have Julia version above v1.0.0:
 ```Julia
 add Makie#master AbstractPlotting#master GLMakie#master
 test Makie